 Jesus is prophesizing of a time of evangelism when the Jews would again be restored to their own land.
 That time has come and once again the Jews have the opportunity to hear the Gospel proclaimed upon their own soil.
 There is hope for them and all who are willing to put aside their man-inspired religious indoctrinations and open their hearts to the truth of the Word of God that has been proclaimed from the beginning of creation.

 As we conclude this study we must keep in mind that this evil, religious spirit that has slithered its way through the centuries and the entire church age, will be one of the major persecutors of the church in the last days, which I believe we are living now.
 We must remember that it is a spirit and it is not confined to any particular race or ideology.
 While Jesus was rebuking this spirit in the Jewish leadership of His day who were infected with this disease, it has no racial barriers.
 Anyone in any denomination or religion can catch it and wreak havoc in the name of religion.

-Let’s keep in mind what we have learned and guard ourselves from emulating that compassionless example of religious leadership that God has used as an example for us to contemplate.
+Let’s keep in mind what we have learned and guard ourselves from emulating that compassionless, prideful example of religious leadership that crucified, and continues to crucify Jesus today.